-Protect your data - I always recommend protecting your data as the best first step.
-There are a lot of predators and pushy sales people and you may be surprised that they obtain your information through the inquiry on your credit report when you apply for new credit.
+Protect your data - I always recommend protecting your data as soon as you have completed the application.
+There are a lot of predators and pushy salespeople and you may be surprised that they obtain your information through the inquiry on your credit report when you apply for new credit.
 Good news though, you can opt out and keep your information from being sold to dozens of 3rd parties.
-Click here to see how.

 Be careful with the online home search sites as well.
 It's OK to look but if they ask for your contact info most likely it will be sold to multiple real estate, insurance, and mortgage providers.
 Instead use the link provided by your realtor for more accurate info without the annoying telemarketers.
 You can also use my search engine to ensure your information isn't sold.

 Schedule your Consultation - This is a key step that get's skipped by most lenders.
 Buying a home is the largest and most complicated financial transaction ever conducted for most people.
-Knowing that, push button, get mortgage is very irresponsible.
+We believe that a financial decision this big requires conversation and thought and push button, get mortgage is just irresponsible.
 A professional lender should be able to ask you questions and create a strategic mortgage solutions built around your top priorities, needs and goals.
 Did you know that two different loan options with the same rate could vary tens of thousands of dollars in overall cost?
 Or that the lowest rate isn't always the lowest cost?
-Did you review grant options, options based on the homes location or special finance incentives?
+Did you review available grants to reduce your financial costs, geo-options that could reduce your rate or costs based on the homes location or special finance incentives?

 Don't get rushed into an option that doesn't fit your financial needs.
 If your mortgage doesn't fit you can't return it like a shirt on amazon.
 Let's take the time to get to know what you need and craft a plan around that.
 Want to talk it over before you apply?
 Happy to discuss your situation and how we can help anytime.
 Click here to schedule a consult.

 As we work on your mortgage plan, keep in mind that you are not bound to anything.
-As things change, the plan may change as well and we may need to do multiple consultations to make sure your needs and goals are covered.
-We'll continue to dial everything in as we go to ensure we are on the same page and your best interests are always top of mind!
+As things change, the plan may change as well and that's OK.
+We can always make changes to ensure your needs and goals are covered.
+We'll continue to dial everything in as we go to confirm we are on the same page and your best interests are always top of mind!

 Get your Mortgage Report - Our consult is going to give us an idea of what you want.
 Then we want to put that on paper so you can review the numbers and look at the options.
-My mortgage report will analyze your situation and look at different loan options for you to consider.
-We'll also consider options now as well as in the future as we graph out the benefits of each option long term.
-This is a great tool to help you ask questions that you didn't know you had.
+Your custom mortgage report will analyze your situation and look at different loan options for you to consider.
+We'll review different options and analyze how those will affect you today and also graph out how each option will benefit you in the future and how that may relate to your long-term goals.
+My hope is that this prompts questions that you didn't even know you had so we can make sure everything is clear and we are moving forward in the manner that meets your needs best.
 Then we'll discuss which option meets your goals and works best for you and which ones we are leaning towards as your best mortgage solution.